zhaobenny/bz-cogs/ai_user/README.md

 1. Images will be uploaded to a third party (a volunteer worker machine)
 2. May be a queue if there are no workers available (faster if you have an [API key](https://stablehorde.net/#:~:text=0%20alchemy%20forms.-,Usage,-First%20Register%20an) and kudos)
 3. No OCR, only image captioning
-4. No confidence levels, so can not throw out bad captions
+4. No confidence levels, so can not ignore bad captions

 ### Local Image Scanning Mode

 Local image scanning mode will be very CPU intensive.
 Not recommended for busy servers/channels.
 First, images will be OCR'ed for text to use.
-If the OCR is of significant confidence, it will be captioned, and the caption will be used if it is of significant confidence.
+If the OCR is not of significant confidence, it will be captioned instead, and the caption will be used if it is of significant confidence.

 See below for instructions on installing the necessary dependencies.
 (ARM not supported)